-A Hammond, Indiana family’s lengthy legal battle ended in triumph earlier this year as the State paid $25 million to the family falsely accused of causing their 14-year old daughter’s death.
+A Hammond, Indiana family’s lengthy legal battle ended in triumph as the State paid $25 million to the family falsely accused of causing their 14-year old daughter’s death.

 Roman and Lynnette Finnegan and their children had sued several Indiana Department of Child Services workers as well as State Police claiming their constitutional rights had been violated.
 The Finnegan family originally filed the lawsuit in 2008 following the death of Lynnette’s daughter, Jessica Salyer, in 2005.